- Assistant Professor, Plant Physiological Ecology College of Sciences

 - Leave programs

 The Office of Research & Commercialization fosters the creation of intellectual capital that can solve today’s pressing problems, improve the quality of life and provide an engine for economic growth.
-UCF assists faculty in securing funding for their research, proposal development, award management and, if desired, technology transfer.
+UCF assists faculty in securing funding for their research, award management and, if desired, technology transfer.
+Services include:

 The center provides development opportunities for faculty members at all career stages.
 It helps faculty find resources whether they are considering a new technique in class, conducting research or incorporating technology into their presentations.
 Services and activities include: